A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Application

-In comparing the two ZIS models, GAMLSS and GJRM, we find that the GAMLSS ZIS model is preferred by logarithmic likelihood and AIC, while the GJRM ZIS model is preferred by GAIC (4) and BIC due to the high effective degrees of freedom for the GAMLSS ZIS model.
+Across the board, the more flexible GAMLSS models with ZIS marginal distributions provide much better fit by AIC than the best fit exponential family distribution, the negative binomial, for the same data.
+The GAMLSS model with ZIS distribution has 1,340 lower AIC than the negative binomial GAMLSS fit, and the GJRM with ZIS margin and Frank copula has 638 lower AIC than the best exponential family GJRM fit.
+This is unsurprising given the clear zero-inflation present in the dataset.
+In comparing the two ZIS models, GAMLSS and GJRM, we find that the GAMLSS ZIS model is preferred by AIC, while the GJRM ZIS model is preferred by GAIC (4) and BIC due to the high effective degrees of freedom for the GAMLSS ZIS model.

+Coefficient estimates for $x_1$ and $x_2$ are very similar for the two ZIS models, however, importantly, the standard error estimates for the GAMLSS (4) are substantially lower than the GJRM, as was the case in simulations.
+In simulations, low SE values from the GAMLSS model were generally inconsistent with the other random effect models and were substantially lower than the true values.
+This poses a concern for interpretation of these values, particularly as they result in tighter confidence intervals.
+For example, $\hat\beta_{x_1}$ is extremely significant ($p<.00001$) based on the GAMLSS model but only just significant ($p=0.02$) for the GJRM.

+Overall, the best-fitting models by likelihood-based criteria are the GAMLSS (4) model and the GJRM for both the negative binomial and zero-inflated Sichel distributional fits.
+Between the two models, model selection relies on the degrees of freedom penalty, and preference for interpretation.
+The GJRM model is selected as the best model by likelihood criteria for penalty of 4 or greater for degrees of freedom, otherwise the GAMLSS (4) model is selected.
+In addition, the GJRM model can be interpreted directly, while the GAMLSS (4) estimates must be carefully interpreted based on the conditioned random effect term which is transformed by the log link.